Influence of higher order electron-phonon interaction on the electron-related lattice thermal properties of 2d Dirac crystal: Introduction

-In this paper, we demonstrate a theoretical framework for computing the e-ph thermal conductivity in 2D Dirac crystals based on the 3-particle and 4-particle electron-acoustical phonon interaction processes.
+This paper introduces a theoretical framework aimed at computing the electron-related lattice thermal conductivity of 2D Dirac crystals, with a particular emphasis on in-plane e-ph interactions and the implications of the Umklapp process on these interactions.
+The analysis focuses on in-plane phonons and incorporates the intricacies of the 3-particle and 4-particle electron-acoustical phonon interaction processes.
 To this end, we derive an accurate expression of the phonon scattering rate for phonons with short-dispersive energy wavelengths.
 We then proceed to write the phonon scattering rate and e-ph thermal conductivity for the 3-particle and 4-particle e-ph interaction processes and compare them with each other.
-Our observations indicate that at high Fermi energies, the 3-particle process exhibits dominance.
-However, as we approach lower Fermi energies, the 4-particle e-ph interaction assumes greater significance.
-This transition holds considerable importance in calculating the phonon scattering rate and e-ph thermal conductivity of 2D Dirac crystals.
+We delve into the open problem of examining the influence of Umklapp scattering\cite{ashcroft2022solid} on the e-ph thermal conductivity of 2D Dirac crystals at elevated temperatures and the intricate connection between e-ph thermal conduction and phonon lifetimes across diverse 2D Dirac materials, shedding light on an uncharted facet of their thermal properties.
+Our findings reveal a notable shift in dominance within the e-ph interaction processes.
+Specifically, at elevated Fermi energies and lower temperatures, the 3-particle process takes precedence.
+Conversely, with an increase in temperature (T>300 K) and a reduction in Fermi energy, the significance of the 4-particle e-ph interaction becomes more pronounced.
+This transition bears considerable significance in the accurate computation of phonon scattering rates and electron-phonon thermal conductivity in 2D Dirac crystals.